mp-se/gravitymon/src_docs/source/configuration.rst

 * **Temperature format:**

-   Choose between Celsius and Farenheight
+   Choose between Celsius and Farenheight when displaying temperature.

 * **Interval:**

    This defines how long the device should be sleeping between the readings when in `gravity monitoring` mode.
 You will also see the values in minutes/seconds to easier set the interval.
 900s is a recommended interval.
+The sleep interval can be set between 10 - 3600 seconds (60 minutes).

 .. note::

-   The sleep interval can be set between 10 - 3600 seconds (60 minutes).
+   A low value such as 30s will give a lifespan of 1-2 weeks and 300s (5 min) would last for 3+ weeks.
+This assumes that there is good wifi connection that takes less than 1s to reconnect.
+Poor wifi connection is the main reason for battery drain.

 * **Calibration values:**